 You need to read everything you get your hands on.
-I spend at least a half hour every day reading something new about this industry.
-Here are a couple of very helpful educational sites.
+I spend at least a half-hour every day reading something new about this industry.
+Here are a couple of beneficial educational sites.
 One of my favorites YouTube Vlogs is Short Term Rental University.
 Formally known as Short Term Rental Secrets.
 Richard puts out three Vlogs a week with free advice on a variety of topics pertaining to your short term rental.
 Go to YouTube to find this vlog.

 You can find this yourself on your search engine.
-The guy’s name is Danny and he does a really great job for newbies on how to help you set up your Airbnb account, Understand how Airbnb works and what to do to optimize your rental.
+The guy’s name is Danny, and he does a great job for newbies on how to help you set up your Airbnb account, Understand how Airbnb works and what to do to optimize your rental.
 When I bought the course, it cost $197.
-I thought “Ouch” at the time, but it really gave me a jump start on getting thing going and understanding the pitfalls.
+I thought “Ouch” at the time, but it gave me a jump start on getting the thing going and understanding the pitfalls.
 He offers novice to professional courses.
-The price covers/includes all course.
-The courses are broken down into about 10 minute chucks.
+The price covers/includes all courses.
+The courses are broken down into about 10-minute chucks.
 You will find everything you need to get started.

-They have most of the answers to what you are looking for, but most of us in the beginning don’t know that right questions to ask.
+They have most of the answers to what you are looking for, but most of us, in the beginning, don’t know the right questions to ask.
 Mr. Google helped me find most of the answers I was looking for, which happen to be in the Airbnb Help Center.

 STR(Short Term Rental) buddy.
 I’m lucky enough to have a friend who’s been doing this for three years and now owns four Airbnb rentals.
 I chewed my buddies ear off, but he helped me see the reality and see through my fears.